 The Holika Dahan Muhurta for 2025 in London is between 18:02 and 20:29.
 The ceremonial lighting of the bonfire is a symbolic way of warding off negativity and embracing positivity as the spring season begins.

 On the following day, the streets of the UK will be filled with vibrant colours as people celebrate Rangwali Holi.
 In Leicester, Holi celebrations are renowned for their large gatherings, with vibrant parades, cultural performances, and traditional Indian food stalls.
 In London, venues such as Trafalgar Square and local parks will host large-scale Holi events with Indian music, dance performances, and colour throws that transform the day into a dazzling spectacle of joy.
+For more details on the date, time, rituals, and significance of Rangwali Holi, visit our guide on Rangwali Holi 2025.

 If you're in the UK and want to join the festivities, here’s how you can get involved: